KHEERSAGAR-PATEL/-GoEmotions-Multi-label-Emotion-Classification-with-Transformers/README.md

 ### 🧑‍🔬 Author

-Built with ❤️ for M.Tech Applied Scientist roles by Kheer Sagar Patel
+Built with ❤️ for M.Tech Applied Scientist and Machine Learning roles by Kheer Sagar Patel
 M.Tech in AI & ML @ IIITDM Jabalpur

 ---